 |Emergency medicine coupled with (9-5) Liaison Psychiatry||Arrowe Park Hospital|

-When you have been successful in your application to come to Wirral GP speciality training (congratulations!) you will be contacted by Mike Burke, training programme director.
-He will ask you to name your ideal hospital posts to enhance your GP training.
+When you have been successful in your application to come to Wirral GP speciality training (congratulations!) you will be contacted by Dr. Jenny Perkins, training programme director.
+Jenny will ask you to name your ideal hospital posts to enhance your GP training.
 You may wish to consider your previous experience when describing this – more weight would be attached to post-foundation experience.
-Mike will then try as much as possible, with the hospital posts available to him to match your request.
-If there are not enough posts available in a particular speciality then Mike will try to achieve a fair balance for each of the successful recruits.
+Jenny will then try as much as possible, with the hospital posts available to her to match your request.
+If there are not enough posts available in a particular speciality then Jenny will try to achieve a fair balance for each of the successful recruits.
 To achieve a fair balance of posts for all it is likely that each person will be offered a substantive medicine post and/or an emergency medicine placement.

 GP placements are allocated taking into account these factors: recruitment score (people with lower scores will be assigned to more experienced trainers), experience of the trainer, and we aim for contrasting practice demographics in ST1/2 and ST3.
 Geographical location can be a factor in exceptional circumstances (caring responsibilities or disability).
 You will not be placed in a practice where you or your family are registered.